Data Structures

 The output here shows the values we passed (those within the c()

-function), but the levels aren’t maybe what we’d expect.
-We passed what we know to be numbers, but R can’t actually tell that, it just knows they are string values, so has sorted them alphabetically.
+function), but the levels aren’t what we might expect.
+We passed strings that represent numbers (“one”, “two”, etc.), but R treats them purely as text strings and, by default, orders the levels alphabetically.
 We can control the order of factors with an additional argument to the function factor()

 :